marj-ayy/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is a basic Rock-Paper-Scissors Human VS Computer game written in JavaScript and played entirely via the console.
+This is a basic Rock-Paper-Scissors Human VS Computer game written in JavaScript and played entirely via the console in the first version.
+In the recent version, it is played on the page itself using the DOM.